-2.2 Practice-based Research
+2.2 Practice Based Research

-Underlying the master's course is a curriculum that combines critical analysis and the skilful crafting of post-digital works in relation to lens-based practices.
+Underlying the master's course is a curriculum that combines critical analysis and the skilful crafting of post-digital works in relation to publishing practices.

-The program is designed to allow you to develop a sustainable conceptual and technical practice-based research that cuts through the range of media, and unites different lens-based media, through a core methodology of actively creating dialectics between:
+The program is designed to allow you to develop a sustainable conceptual and technical practice-based research that cuts through the range of media, and unites different media, through a core methodology of actively creating dialectics between:

-- Opposing poles of thinking: associative/intuitive thinking set against analytical thought. - Differing modes of creative activity: the intuitive and practical generating of new material through skilful creative activity set against the 'making' & the sorting, editing, programming, and re-structuring of this material in relation to a larger conceptual context.
+- Opposing poles of thinking: associative/intuitive thinking set against analytical thought. - Differing modes of creative activity: the intuitive and practical generating of new material through skilful prototyping set against the 'making' & the sorting, editing, programming, and re-structuring of this material in relation to a larger conceptual context.

-2.3 The Multi-form lens-based Object
+2.3 The Multi-form Media Object

 A key element of the curriculum is the exploration of and experimentation with, a variety of cross-media delivery.
-You are encouraged to conceptualise projects that might find multiple forms: theatrical released film, web-to-print publication, a database-driven narrative, post-digital artist's book or photo-book, any new form of audio-visual hybrid work that might be situated in any number of existing or other new and emerging media platforms.
+You are encouraged to conceptualise projects that might find multiple forms: online video, web-to-print publication, a database-driven narrative, algorithmic publishing house, post-digital artist's book or photo-book, software tool, audio-visual hybrid work, downloadable app, sound installation, browser extension, analogue or digital zine, or an experimental publishing network; and be situated in any number of existing or other new and emerging media platforms.

 In all your work, rather than accepting given technical solutions that strongly pre-determine both the function and aesthetics of your work, you can shape the methods and tools of your production and so can influence the outcome at a fundamental level.
 'Do-it-yourself' in this context means taking control of the technologies and grammars that you engage with in your work.
-The course strongly encourages original research in looping technologies together in unexpected and innovative ways, to create your own lens-based media objects and artworks.
+The course strongly encourages original research in looping technologies together in unexpected and innovative ways, to create your own media.